davidvorona/OSRS-Hub/README.md

 ## Players

 Search for any player in OSRS and retrieve a table of his/her stats.
 The app saves frequent searches for you, for quick reference.
 Soon: You will also have access to the players combat level and descriptive, data-dependent functionality for min/maxing builds.

 ## Build

 Create, save, and retrieve custom builds.
 Input your desired combat level and build type and the app returns a table of its skill breakdown.
 Save that build and retrieve it later for quick reference.

+## Account

+Create a user account to save builds.
+Also, add "friends" for quick access to friends' skill tables and recent skilling activity.

 ## Stack

 App built with Node.js, Angular and PostgreSQL, Phantom.js for player scraping, and uses Karma and Jasmine for UT.